Universal Factor Models: The Model

-Observation (a) and Lemma \ref{lem.repre} essentially says that as long as each universal factor is ``strong'' in the sense of \cite{chen2021quantile} in a neighborhood of some $\tau$, our assumption holds.
-These neighborhoods can be different for different factors.
+Under model \eqref{eq.dgp.model} and by \eqref{eq.model}, the columns in quantile factors $F^{q*}_{0}(\tau)$ form a subspace of the column space of universal factors $F^{*}_{0}$.
+The strong factor assumption \eqref{eq.norm.Lambda.chen} thus says that, for every $\tau$, the factors in $F^{*}_{0}$ have either sufficiently large or exactly zero impact on the $\tau$-th conditional quantile of $Y_{it}$.
+However, our Assumption \ref{assum.normalization}-(i) allows any universal factor to have arbitrarily weak impact at any $\tau\in\mathcal{U}$, as long as each universal factor is ``strong'' in the sense of \cite{chen2021quantile} in a neighborhood of some $\tau$, and these neighborhoods can be different for different factors.